NextronSystems/asgard-manual/usage/administration.rst

 False Positive Filters
 ~~~~~~~~~~~~~~~~~~~~~~
 If needed, false positives can be globally filtered on all Aurora agents at ``Service Control`` > ``Aurora`` > ``False Positive Filters``.
 It is recommended to filter false positives at ``Servce Control`` > ``Sigma`` > ``Rules`` and filter the false positives on a rule level using the "edit false positive" action (funnel icon).
-For more details :ref:`see section False Positive Filters of Sigma Rules <usage/administration:False Positive Tuning of Sigma Rules>`.
+For more details see :ref:`usage/administration:False Positive Tuning of Sigma Rules`.
 If this is not possible, because you need a quick fix and multiple rules are affected, the global false positive filter can help.

 .. figure:: ../images/aurora-global-fp-filter.png
    :target: ../_images/aurora-global-fp-filter.png